Why your small retail or wholesale business needs cyber protection

 Norton Small Business can help protect you

-Through our collaboration with Norton, you can benefit from a 60-day free trial and get special discounts on Norton Small Business plans.
+Through our collaboration with Norton, you can get special discounts on Norton Small Business plans and benefit from an extended 60-day free trial.

 While all reasonable care has been taken to ensure that the information provided is correct, no liability is accepted by Bank of Scotland for any loss or damage caused to any person relying on any statement or omission.
 This is for information only and should not be relied upon as offering advice for any set of circumstances.
 Specific advice should always be sought in each instance.